Renteria Family Wines - Salva Tierra

 His story is one of innovation, hard work, and serious love of the land

-One of the great Mexican-American success stories is that of Salvador Renteria, the heart and soul behind this month’s Platinum Series Wine Club feature of Renteria Wines.
+One of the great Mexican-American success stories is that of Salvador Renteria, the heart and soul behind this month’s Diamond Series feature of Renteria Wines.
 His story is one of innovation, hard work, and serious love of the land.
 It is a journey that began in 1962 and today comes full circle as his son Oscar continues the Renteria family tradition as one of Napa Valley’s most respected and sought after winegrowers.

 Salvador Renteria is a Mexican immigrant from Jalisco, Mexico who followed his older brother north to Napa Valley to work a wine grape harvest in the early 1960’s.
 Salvador had been working as a barber in Mexico, but was tempted by the endless opportunities California had to offer.
 This trip to Napa Valley seemed to be the start of something better.